Statistical Reasoning

 Bayesian probability

 Someone may argue that it is unfair to judge this couple by the membership "American."
 Besides citizenship, there are many other dimensions in their lives.
-For instance, they are Asian Americans (race), Evangelical Christians (religion), middle class (social-economic status), master's degree holders (education), and Republicans (political orientation).
+For instance, there are Asian Americans (race), Evangelical Christians (religion), middle class (social-economic status), master's degree holders (education), and Republicans (political orientation).
 Does this supplementary information change their probability of getting divorce?
 The Bayesian probability model uses new information as evidence.
 Even if there is no empirical divorce rate for those sub-populations, one can introduce subjective probabilities into the model (Berry, 1996).

 Fiducial probability